BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/Using_The_Physics_Engine.md

 rotationQuaternion: BABYLON.Quaternion
 ```

 An AbstractMesh will be the first choice, of course.
-But a Solide Particle also applys, and so is a light or certain cameras.
+But a Solid Particle also applies, and so is a light or certain cameras.
 I will show how to use an impostor on different object types in the advanced tutorial.

 #### type
 Type can be one of the following: